BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Experiments

-\paragraph{Unposed Frontal Camera Video Sequences} Figure~\ref{fig:llff} shows sample results of BAA-NGP on the frontal camera video sequences from LLFF, demonstrating qualitatively the high amount of detail in the reconstructed images.
+Figure~\ref{fig:llff} shows sample results of BAA-NGP on the frontal camera video sequences from LLFF, demonstrating qualitatively the high amount of detail in the reconstructed images.
 The last column of Figure~\ref{fig:llff} shows the only case (orchids) where our method fails to converge.
 It could be partially explained by the suboptimal performance of iNGP in this data, as shown in Table~\ref{tab:llff}.
 Quantitatively, Table~\ref{tab:llff} shows our benchmarking data against the state-of-the-art algorithms.
 We show that BAA-NGP can achieve more than $20 \times $ speedup with similar quality as BARF, whereas our metrics are better or on par for almost all metrics except rotation.
-Qualitatively, our method captures more details as observed in the reconstructed images.
+Qualitatively, our method captures more details in the reconstructed images.